 Around an hour and 30 mins from Galway city is a village called Roundstone.
 On a clear day the views at Roundstone harbour are like the views in Queenstown in New Zealand as you view the sea and the Twelve Bens mountain range in the distance.
 It is simply beautiful.
 Restaurants close to Roundstone have plenty of fish on the menu as it is a big fishing community, therefore, the seafood chowder is a must have.

 From Roundstone, you can climb Errisbeg mountain with stunning views in every direction but especially across Dogs Bay and Gurteen bay.
-Just west of Roundstone village you can visit Dogs Bay and Gurteen Bay.
+Just west of Roundstone village you can visit Dogs Bay and Gurteen Bay, which is one of the best camping and caravan parks in Ireland.
 They lie back to back forming a tombolo jutting out into the Atlantic Ocean.
-Walk to the end of the tombolo for a beautiful panoramic view.
+Walk to the end of the tombolo for a beautiful panoramic view – this is one of the most underrated and best walks in County Galway.
 The colour of the sea and sand in Dogs bay gives the place a special feeling with the shape of the bay as a horseshoe.

 Address: Ervallagh, Roundstone, Co.
 Galway, Ireland